3man75/Flask_Website/README.md

 The first being a webspage that shows the full list of JSON objects that is inside of the Doge CEO app while the second page utilizes its abiliyt to call up an infinite amount of webpages.

+Due to a change in Heroku services for its free tier this project will no longer be updated.